 My husband built a deeper rapport with Abhu:

 Amarkant spent a lot of time with Abhu and built a deep friendship with him.
 One that gets stronger by the minute.
 They became the best of buddies during this time.
 They shared jokes, political news, and many other common views.

 We spent a lot of family time:

 As parents, we had always ensured that we give a lot of quality time to our son.
 However, the time had now come to spend even more family time.
-Right from grocery shopping to mall visits to recreational excursions we did it all.
-We watched our son’s favorite movies with him and spent a lot of time laughing and chilling.
+Right from grocery shopping to mall visits to recreational excursions, we did it all.
+We watched our son’s favourite movies with him and spent a lot of time laughing and chilling.

 Introduced the concept of Little Daddy:

 “We already have a son.
 We don’t need another child.
 I think the Lord is sending this new baby for you so you can take care of it.”

 “Yes, Abhimanyu!
 Think about it, you will have your very own baby who will love you and adore you.
 You can take care of him or her all your life and when she/he grows up, you will get the care back.”

 He loved the concept.
 Since then, we started calling him Little Daddy Abhu.

 We involved him in welcoming the new baby: